Active case

 School districts suing Facebook

-Many school districts have decided to file suits against Facebook and other social media companies.
+Many school districts have filed lawsuits against Meta (Facebook and Instagram), Alphabet/Google (YouTube), and other social media companies.
 Joining the personal injury claims in the social media MDL, school districts allege that they see the harms of social media among students firsthand.

-Additionally, the districts believe that these harms have impacted schools significantly.
+Additionally, the districts believe that these harms have significantly impacted schools.
 Many resources are devoted to helping children with mental health issues from social media use.
 This includes anything from altering lesson plans to addressing changes in children’s attention spans to hiring additional staff to prevent vandalism related to social media challenges.

 School district cases do have a few key differences from the individual personal injury cases.